Simplifying the toys made us all happier

 A calm, happy mum is more important than any toy

 My kids needed a Mummy who wasn't stressed and shouting at them every day to put toys away, and I needed kids who didn't feel down and defeated before they even started.
-This wasn't the mum that I wanted to be.
-I wanted to be the Mummy who sat down and built Lego, rather than the one who chose to clear up the mess than play with the kids.
+I wanted to be the Mummy who sat down, built Lego and enjoyed being with them, rather than the one who chose to clear up the mess than play with the kids.

 They were taking up more time and energy than they were worth

 It's not like my kids even played with all of this stuff anyway.
-I spent more time and physical and mental energy on it than they did.
-Constantly stepping on it, moaning about it, moving it out of the way, organising, looking for ideas on Pinterest to organise it better, buying more boxes and reorganising it.
+I spent more time, physical and mental energy on it than they did.
+I was always stepping on it, moaning about it, moving it out of the way, organising, looking for ideas on Pinterest to organise it better, buying more boxes and reorganising it.
 I think I spent more time doing this than actually playing with the kids.

 I was fed up of hearing "What can I buy?"